 - Paying for the person behind you at the grocery store or some other store.

-- Donating to Goodwill, Salvation Army, your local pet shelter’s thrift store, etc.
+- Donating old clothes and household items to Goodwill, Salvation Army, your local pet shelter’s thrift store, etc.

 - Offering to spend time with an elderly person so that their caregiver can get some time away.